dinccey/batch_stt/README.md

 `docker-compose up -d`

 This will start the BatchSTT application and Whisper AI ASR Docker container.

+## Environment Variables

-Environment VariablesThe following environment variables can be set in the docker-compose.yml file:
+The following environment variables can be set in the docker-compose.yml file:
 - ```SPRING_PROFILES_ACTIVE```: The active profile for Spring Boot.
 Possible values are ```local```, ```dev```, or ```prod```.
 - ```WHISPER_ASR_URL```: The URL for Whisper AI ASR Docker container.
 - ```OUTPUT_FORMAT```: The output format for transcriptions.
 Possible values are ```txt```, ```vtt```, ```srt```, ```json```, or ```tsv```.